What Does Cinco De Mayo Really Stand For

 What Cinco de Mayo Really Really Means

-Ok, it's the middle of the week and we don't want to let a history lesson get in our way of having a good time.
+Ok, it's Friday and we don't want to let a history lesson get in our way of having a good time.
 See we can learn and have fun too, so open up a cold Mexican beer to honor the day.
 Remember not to drink too much tequila though because you and Joe Nichols know what happens when you add Tequila to a party.